scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 Some previous studies of software risk [Wheeler2015]_ have suffered from the ambiguity of how 'risk' is used in a software development context.
-Security research is often contextualizes problems within a specific threat model.
+Security research often contextualizes problems within a specific threat model.
 But for some applications, such as identifying software projects in need of additional investment in order to mitigate risk from